ojigs/100devs/Brandi/README.md

 <a href="https://brandii.netlify.app">https://brandii.netlify.app</a>

-Brandi is a website for a branding and marketing agency
+Brandi is a website for a branding and marketing agency.
+This design shows a pixel-perfect replication of a PSD mockup